-An eclectic and unorthodox approach to percussion, Bongo is often exploring unique configurations of percussion - from traditional afro-cuban instrumentation (i.e. bongos, congas, djembé, doumbek, shakers, foot tambourine, hand cymbal & sundry) to utilizing acoustic/electric MIDI drum sample triggering technology.
+An eclectic and unorthodox approach to percussion, Bongo is often exploring unique configurations of percussion - from traditional afro-cuban instrumentation (i.e. bongos, congas, djembé, doumbek, shakers, foot tambourine, hand cymbal & sundry) to utilizing acoustic-electric MIDI drum sample triggering technology.
 Bongo's focus is to keep the groove organic as a time-keeper and to play to serve what a given song or instrumental calls for...
-He focuses on listening while playing in a melodic way.
+He focuses on listening while playing drums in a melodic way.

 What gives Bongo John's percussive drumming a distinct style is his desire to truly explore his own rhythmic concepts, to compliment other musicians in a jam, band, or through-composed scenario.
 "To connect with an audience is paramount - to have fluidity of one's own musical vocabulary, to communicate naturally - not an exercise or demonstrate technique, rather to facilitate what emanates from the heart and soul.
 That's the goal I am always striving for."

 As of recently, the result is a full album of meditative piano works titled 'Regarding The Piano Forte.'
-Bongo John has also delved into synthesis for many years sampling with dedicated keyboards, including the Ensoniq Performance Sampler, as well as modern sampling software ['Battery' by Native Instruments & sampling via VST plug-ins].
+Bongo John has also delved into synthesis in the past several years, sampling with dedicated keyboards, as well as implementing modern sampling software ['Battery' by Native Instruments & sampling via VST plug-ins].

-Drumming for 38 years and counting (no pun intended), Bongo John has been given favorable write-ups in Modern Drummer Magazine (March 2005 issue - "On The Move" column), as well as Drum!
+Drumming for 39 years and counting (no pun intended), Bongo John has been given favorable write-ups in Modern Drummer Magazine (March 2005 issue - "On The Move" column), as well as Drum!
 Magazine (May 2010 issue - "New Blood" column).
 Just recently, he released his drum book & accompanying video tutorial, both titled "The Bongo Method."

-As a videographer in the studio or gearing up for on-location remote setup, he currently facilitates 3 HD cams and 16-channel inputs for audio recording.
+As a videographer in the studio or gearing up for on-location remote setup, he currently facilitates 3 HD cams and 16-channel inputs for on-location video/audio recording.